Anatomiclab/GastroFLOW/README.md

 External_tiledata_500.csv: A .csv file containing the predicted results of tile data by GastrolFlow.

-After generating the predicted results, please refer to the "Post Processing" section to generate the triage list based on the results.
+By following these steps, you will be able to generate external validation result using GCNet and GastroFLOW.
+To evaluate the external validation performance of GCNet and GastroFLOW , please refer to the "Post-Processing" section.

 ## Post-Processing